ERLindeman/shapeswap/README.md

 ## Platform notes
 - Built with Capacitor 7 and Vite.
 Android/iOS projects live in `android/` and `ios/`.
-- Status bar is hidden on start via `@capacitor/status-bar`.
 - Local storage persists lifetime score (`grid-life`) across runs; legacy `grid-best` is migrated on load.

 ## Controls